 When you search for Looker pricing, most of what you’ll find comes from Looker’s competitors.
 And while that’s understandable, it also means the conversation is often tilted toward sticker shock, without enough context to explain what you’re really paying for.

-As a data consultancy that has worked with Looker, Power BI, Metabase, QuickSight, Holistics, and newer tools like Omni and Zenlytics, we wanted to bring a more balanced (and experienced) perspective.
+As we’ve worked at Shearwater Data with tools like Looker, Power BI, Metabase, QuickSight, Holistics, and newer tools like Omni and Zenlytics, we wanted to bring a more balanced (and experienced-driven) perspective.

 What is Looker?